RiskWatch

 - Not a purpose-built Title IX case-management point tool at the depth Maxient, Symplicity Advocate, or Guardian Conduct ship; Title IX adjudication records live in the evidence vault rather than a dedicated Title-IX case-management UI with grievance-process workflow and live-hearing module

-- Public pricing is partially opaque above Professional; Enterprise tier is quote-only because campus topology, multi-campus rollout, and federal research portfolio vary materially
+- RiskWatch is quote-only across all tiers because campus topology, multi-campus rollout, and federal research portfolio vary materially

 - No native NCAA Compliance Office workflow at the depth ARMS (Athletics Risk Management Software) or LSDBi tools ship; NCAA institutional integrity records run through the evidence vault rather than a dedicated NCAA compliance UI